11. Matrices and other arrays#

 .

-In particular, two-dimensional arrays (primary S3 class matrix
+In particular, two-dimensional arrays (of the primary S3 class matrix

-to represent tabular data where items are aligned into rows and columns:
+allow us to represent tabular data where items are aligned into rows

 ## [,1] [,2] [,3]